 As in the pancreatic cancer clinical trials in humans, the capsules and the cells within them were well tolerated – no “safety” issues were seen in the dogs that could be related to the presence of the capsules or to their implantation over the entire 56-day observation period.
 Although mild side effects from the use of cyclophosphamide were observed in both groups of dogs, these were no more severe than those seen when this drug is used alone to treat mammary cancer in canines.

-The final evaluation of the effect of the treatments on tumor size were graded as follows: Complete remission (CR), Partial remission (PR) – regression of the tumor by at least 50% of the initial tumor mass, Stable disease (SD) – regression of the initial tumor mass by less than 50% or its enlargement by less than 25%, Progression of disease (PD) – increase in initial tumor mass of at least 25% or the occurrence of new tumors.
+The final evaluation of the effect of the treatments on tumor size was graded as follows: Complete remission (CR), Partial remission (PR) – regression of the tumor by at least 50% of the initial tumor mass, Stable disease (SD) – regression of the initial tumor mass by less than 50% or its enlargement by less than 25%, Progression of disease (PD) – increase in initial tumor mass of at least 25% or the occurrence of new tumors.
 Six of the 11 tumors treated with the encapsulated cells/cyclophosphamide combination showed a PR while the other 5 showed SD.
 Of the 7 tumors in the 6 dogs that received cyclophosphamide alone, 6 tumors showed SD and the other exhibited PD.
 The median tumor size reduction of the tumors in dogs treated with the combination was 53%.
 This is in contrast with only a 21% reduction of the size of the tumors in the dogs treated with cyclophosphamide alone.

 For one of the dogs with two tumors in the combination-treated group, both tumors showed a similar reduction in size (65% and 62%).
 In a second dog with two tumors in this group, one tumor that received the combination treatment was reduced in size by 70% while the other tumor, which was exposed to cyclophosphamide alone, was reduced in size by only 14%.
 The tumors in dogs that were administered cyclophosphamide alone were reduced in size by only about 19%.